-We intend to apply to list our common stock on the Nasdaq Capital Market under the symbol "BULL."
+We intend to apply to list our common stock on the Nasdaq Capital Market under the symbol "BFAI."
 No assurance can be given that our application will be approved.
+The consummation of this offering is conditioned on obtaining Nasdaq approval.